karmab/kcli/docs/index.md

 - filtervms Defaults to True.
 Only list vms created by kcli.
 - filteruser Defaults to False.
 Only list vms created by own user
 - filtertag Defaults to None.
 Only list vms created by kcli with the corresponding filter=filtertag in their description.
 Useful for environments when you share the same user
-- imagerepository (Optional).
-A Glance image provider repository to use to retrieve images.
-Defaults to `ovirt-image-repository`.

 Note that pool in Ovirt context refers to storage domain.